Saevfors Consulting

 The KnockedDown project

-If bamboo culms are cut at the same length and placed on a chip board a thin, galvanized plaster grid can be stapled on top.
-The whole cluster of stubs can then be flipped upside-down and dipped in a plaster mix.
-A thin external ferro-cement skin is in this way created to protect the bamboo stubs.
+If bamboo culms are cut at the same length and placed on a chip board, a thin galvanized plaster grid can be stapled on top.
+This whole cluster of stubs can then be flipped upside-down and dipped in a plaster mix.
+A thin external ferro-cement skin is in this way created to protect the bamboo stubs and the load-bearing culm.

 Detailed manual...

-Website under reconstruction - updates on a daily basis.
+Website under reconstruction - updates mostly on a daily basis.